© Ildipapp | Dreamstime.com

 Grapefruit seed extract is perhaps best known for its ability to treat digestive disturbances and kill pathogens, especially fungal pathogens like Candida albicans, in the gastrointestinal tract.
 One preliminary human trial investigated the effectiveness of grapefruit seed extract in people with symptoms of irritable bowel syndrome (IBS) and eczema.
 Subjects received either 2 drops of a 0.5% liquid concentrate of grapefruit seed extract twice a day or 150 mg of encapsulated grapefruit seed extract (ParaMicrocidin®) three times a day.

 After a month, all of the subjects taking capsules experienced significant improvements in constipation, flatulence, and abdominal discomfort, as well as night rest, while 20% of the subjects taking the liquid experienced significant improvements in their IBS symptoms.
-There were no side effects.
+Results found that there were no major grapefruit seed extract side effects.
 The fact that these patients’ digestive symptoms improved with grapefruit seed extract suggests that they actually had an infection in the gastrointestinal tract that was causing their symptoms rather than IBS.
 And in fact, the researchers tested the extract against different intestinal pathogens and found it was most effective against Candida species, a type of fungal infection, and some types of parasites.

 Grapefruit Seed Extract Uses